bytefish/bytefish.de/blog/pca_lda_with_gnu_octave.md

 ans = 3
 ```

-Everything was loaded correctly!
+Everything was loaded correctly.
 178 instances with 13 attributes from 3 classes.

 ### Principal Components without normalization ###